cap-js/docs/java/persistence-services.md

 2. [Shared locks](../java/query-execution#pessimistic-locking) are supported on SAP HANA Cloud only.

-3. When using `String` elements in locale-specific ordering relations (`>`, `<`, ... , `between`) a statement-wide collation is added, which can have negative impact on the performance.
+3. When using `String` elements in locale-specific ordering relations (`>`, `<`, ... , `between`), a statement-wide collation is added, which can have negative impact on the performance.
 If locale-specific ordering isn't required for specific `String` elements, annotate the element with `@cds.collate: false`.

 ```cds
 entity Books : cuid {